 This Chicken Piccata recipe is quick and easy to make and will absolutely WOW your taste buds!
 Featuring a lemon-wine-butter-caper sauce, this classic Italian dish is absolutely mouthwatering!

-This classic Italian dish is a prime example that something super quick and easy can be tantalizingly delicious.
-Chicken is sliced very thinly then seasoned, dredged in flour, fried crispy golden and served with a tangy lemon-wine-butter-caper sauce made from the pan drippings.
-Chicken Piccata is a dish that belongs in everyone’s cooking repertoire.
+Chicken Piccata is a prime example of a dish that’s quick and easy to make but will leave your guests thinking you’re a gourmet cook.
+Though quick and easy to make it doesn’t cut corners on taste and is tantalizingly delicious.
+Chicken breasts are sliced in half and then seasoned, dredged in flour, fried crispy golden and served with a tangy lemon-wine-butter-caper sauce made from the pan drippings.
+This Chicken Piccata recipe is something that belongs in everyone’s cooking repertoire!

 Let’s get started!

-Sprinkle each side with salt and freshly ground black pepper.
+Sprinkle each side of the chicken cutlets with salt and freshly ground black pepper.